(one synonym: Heliocausta episarca Lower, 1903)

 (Photo: courtesy of Donald Hobern, Canberra, Australian Capital Territory)

 This Caterpillar is thought to feed on the foliage of various trees in the family MYRTACEAE, and to live singly in a shelter constructed by joining some leaves of the food plant with silk, retaining frass within the shelter.

 The caterpillar pupates within its webbed shelter.

-The adult moth of this species has pinkish-brown forewings each with grey areas at the base and margin.
-The thorax is also grey.
+The adult moth of this species has grey to pinkish-brown forewings, each with a variable irregular dark brown band across the middle.
 The hindwings are off-white.
 The wingspan is about 2 cms.

 The species is found in much of Australia, including:

 Oecophorine Genera of Australia I: The Wingia Group (Lepidoptera: Oecophoridae),

 New Australian Lepidoptera,

 Transactions of the Royal Society of South Australia,

 (updated 1 November 2012, 16 December 2014, 10 January 2015, 26 July 2019, 8 November 2020)